 Scope of the Problem

-According to the most recent report from the U.S. Department of Housing and Urban Development (HUD), there are more than 610,000 people experiencing homelessness on any given night in this country There are about 29,000 homeless people in Arizona — one in every 227 Arizonans.
-And an estimated 61% of them are in Maricopa County.
-Statewide, approximately 2,500 people are considered “unsheltered,” living on the streets.
-Most of them were single adults, and 79% of them are men.
+According to the most recent report from the U.S. Department of Housing and Urban Development (HUD), there are more than 582,000 people experiencing homelessness on any given night in this country.
+There are about 13,550 homeless people in Arizona — one in every 543 Arizonans.
+And an estimated 71% of them are in Maricopa County.
+Statewide, approximately 9,600 people are considered “unsheltered,” living on the streets.
+Single adults comprise 72% of the homeless population.

 Not everyone is aware of the costs.